-Both of these payments could be increased in the upcoming budget to help struggling households.
+Both of these payments could be increased to help struggling households.
 However it would only help people inside the social welfare net and pensioners.
 Many hard-pressed, middle-class taxpayers would get nothing unless one or both of the previous measures were also included.

 What can I do to lower my energy bills?

 In the meantime, if you’re worried about rising energy prices there are two things you can do to help offset the price hikes: switch supplier and reduce your consumption.

 The quickest and easiest way to save money on your energy bills is to switch supplier.
 That's because most suppliers offer substantial discounts to new customers who move to them, and these discounts last for the duration of your contract, making for some significant savings!